paulb00th/galapagos/content/en/our-diving/our-diving.md

 Learn more about the [PADI Dive Master course](https://www.padi.com/courses/divemaster)

-If you would like to book our PADI Dive Master course please [Contact Us](/contact)
+If you would like to book our PADI Dive Master course, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/DM1.png,img/our-diving/DM2.png,img/our-diving/DM3.png" paddingTop="10px" >}}